 'new man' had nowhere to find fashion and grooming, and coverage of sex and relationships in the women's weeklies and glossies.
 'Lifestyle' was becoming important, more men were reading their partner's favourites, yet many did not want to be seen with top-shelf magazines.
 So some titles began to explore

 Exploring the gap

 By the mid-1980s, there was undoubtedly some kind of a market among men for a magazine.
-In fact, in terms of magazine history, there was a massive gap in that there were no general interest men's magazines.
+In fact, in terms of magazine history, there was a massive gap because there were no general interest men's magazines.
 Men were addressed by newspaper supplements and supplements or special sections in the women's glossies, which found up to a quarter of their readers among men.
 The idea of Cosmopolitan Man was revived by NatMags as Cosmo Man and published as a section inside Cosmopolitan and as a banded supplement (produced by Paul Kerton and Paul Keers, who had won Cosmopolitan's young journalist writing competition the year after Kerton).
 Cosmo Man was also published in various other countries as a male supplement to Cosmopolitan.
 Both Elle and Harpers & Queen had dedicated sections for men in each issue.
 The mainstream publisher that came closest to a launch at this time was probably Reed subsidiary Carlton, which first put out Options for Men as a supplement to women’s monthly Options in December 1984.
 Carlton's managing director was former Club editor Terry Hornett.
 Options for Men covered fashion, motoring, sport and entertainment.
 It was produced by Sally O'Sullivan, editor of women's monthly Options.
 The company had hopes of a standalone quarterly in 1985, though this did not come about.
 However, OM went out as a supplement three times in 1985 and 1986 and was quarterly in 1987, which led the company again to talk of a separate launch in 1989, but it did not see the light of day.
 Similarly, the National Magazines women's monthly Company ran a free supplement, Company for Men in 1979 and 1980.